SheethalShobi/UST-Documentation-DevOps/AWS-Demo/llm-eks-architecture.md

 ####  1. Amazon EKS Cluster
-- This is the core of the deployment, providing a managed Kubernetes service that orchestrates your containerized LLM application.
+- This is the core of the deployment, providing a managed service that orchestrates your containerized LLM application.
 - A fully managed Kubernetes service running in the private subnet of a VPC.
 - Handles orchestration, scaling, and management of containers.